Off Highway Vehicles

 The trail network is generally accessible to OHVs from early summer to fall; during the winter months, portions of the network are available for use by Over-Snow Vehicles.
 A map showing recommended OHV routes is available upon request from the District Office.

 The Hull and Trout Creek area southeast of Long Barn is a popular area for ATV and four-wheel drive users to operate with 20 miles of signed trails and 100 miles of roads open to OHV use.
 Unlike the Crandall and Deer Creek area, few single-track motorcycle trails currently exist.
 The riding area ranges in elevation of 4500 feet near Long Barn to 7600 feet at Bourland Mountain.
 The riding area is closed during the winter due to snow blocking access.
 Hull Creek campground is nearby with 19 units, restrooms, and drinking water.
 Adjacent areas offer no-service, dispersed camping opportunities.
 OHV (Red Sticker) Riding Season is from the beginning of October to the end of May ref. map # 64*

-Deer Valley Trail
+Deer Valley Trail - El Dorado National Forest